Combined Infection Training Interview ST3/ST4: 2025 Interview

 Combined Infection Training Key Dates

 During the assessment of your Combined Infection Training applications, you will be required to upload evidence.
-You only have to do this once, during the window of 22 December 2023 to 5 January 2024.
+You only have to do this once, during the window of 20 December 2024 – 3 January 2025.

 Unlike other specialties, which allow you to book an interview slot, Combined Infection Training allocates a slot for you.
 This is to allow for the differing interview lengths while also considering the availability of the interviewers.
-The exact timings will become clearer closer to the time, but you can expect your Combined Infection Training interview to take place between 25 to 28 March 2024.
+The exact timings will become clearer closer to the time, but you can expect your Combined Infection Training interview to take place between 17 – 20 March 2025.

 Combined Infection Training Application